raspberrypilearning/space-talk/en/step_5.md

 clear graphic effects // back to normal
 ```

-Giga communicates by changing colour.
+--- /task ---

+--- task ---
-Try different numbers in the `set color effect` block until you find a colour you like.
-You can also change the words and number of seconds in the `think` block.
+Try different numbers in the `set color effect`{:class="block3looks"} block until you find a colour you like.
+You can also change the words and number of seconds in the `think`{:class="block3looks"} block.

+--- /task ---

 --- save ---